 the best compliment I've ever received is that I live life with extraordinary passion.

-looking back, I didn't realize the value that statement held, until, I got into the "work force".
+looking back, I didn't realize the value of that, until, I got into the "work force".
 That's when I first saw them; the human zombies.
 You know what I'm talking about.
-That slow, agozining and intevitable numbness that replaces the good ol' jolt of fire.
-That energetic high that reminds us that we're here to be ourselves, even if that means shaking things up from time to time.
+That slow, agozining and inevitable numbness that takes your spirit hostage.
+That energetic oomph that reminds us that we're here to be ourselves; even if that means shaking things up from time to time.

-my passion whispering started years ago when I worked along side disgruntled temp employees.
+my passion whispering became obvious years ago when I worked along side disgruntled temp employees.
 In those lifeless rooms, I'd listen to their stories and ask them questions about what they loved.
-I'd also be the crazy one writing blogs on the job or skipping out to interview the homeless for the local paper.
-The "failures" compounded, but the fire never died; the ideas never slept.
+(I'd also be the crazy one writing blogs on the job or skipping out to interview the homeless for the local paper.)
+The "failures" compounded, but the fire never died; the drive never slept.
 There was always something cooking, and I knew it was only a matter of time until it took off.